 Meno is the mellowest of the three Gili Islands.
 The other two are Trawangan, a party place known for late-night partying, and Air, which offers a little less action.
 You can reach any of these islands by speedboat from Bali and Lombok, with slightly less frequent service to Meno.
 There are no ATMs on the island, so plan accordingly.

-I have two tips for anyone hoping to enjoy a Velvet Escape on these islands.
+I have two tips for anyone hoping to enjoy these islands.
 First, read between the lines when consulting your travel guide.
 Mine compared Gili Meno to a ‘Robinson Crusoe adventure,’ which is one of the reasons I chose it.
 Also, get some advice from the locals and ex-pats.
 They should have some valuable inside information.

 I’m so happy that I did both and, as a result, spent several unforgettable days in paradise.
 And I’m sure I’ll return in the future for another wonderful Velvet Escape.